LukeChannings/Vibe/README.md

 have some compatibility mechanisms to ensure that the application will still run in IE8, but it is unlikely to be as intuitive and glossy as a more W3C-compliant alternative.

-List:

 - IE8+
 - Chrome
 - Safari
 - Firefox 3.6+
-- Opera (Drag and Drop not supported)
+- Opera 12+

-#Todo#
+#Roadmap

+##v0.0.4 (current):
+- Webkit Notifications
+- Scaleable Layout
+- Rearrangeable Playlist

+##v0.0.5:
+- Search
+- Server Authentication
+- LastFm Scrobbling
+- Theming Support

+##v0.0.6:
-- Shared playlist
+- Shared Playlist
+- Play on Server
-- Remote Events (pause/play/add to playlist, etc.)
+- Remote Events (play/pause/stop)
-- Preferences syncing
+- Preferences Syncing
-- Last.fm
-- Visualiser
-- Flexible stylesheets
-- Plugin Interface
+- Plugin Support
-- Theming

-Lots to do.

 #Copyright#